zzhangjii/learning-library/lab-guides/LabGuide050.md

   ![](images/050/Title.png)

-## Introduction
+## Introduction ans Overview

-In this lab you will use your Oracle Cloud Trial Account to clone a GIT Repository, create an Autonomous Transaction Processing (ATP) Database and finally, provision a new Visual Builder Cloud Service and Application.
+In this lab you are guided through using many of the Oracle's Cloud Services to support a transition from a monolithic on-prem environment to a Cloud based microservices environment.
+Along the way you'll by using the Compute Cloud Service (IaaS) which supports the Docker, Kubernetes and Autonomous Transaction Processing Database.
+Then you'll be using the Autonomous Visual Builder (Integration).
+The high level flow will be:

+- Lab 050: Provision supporting services (Client Image, Database, Visual builder Instance)
+- Lab 100: Populate your database with seed data
+- Lab 200: Create a Compute Instance and use Docker to deploy a Java based REST application
+- Lab 300: Deploy and explore the REST services application into a Kubernetes Cluster
+- Lab 400: Create a Visual Builder Mobile application to use the REST endpoints of the Java application.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

-## Objectives
+## Objectives in this Lab

+- Start up the supporting Client Image
 - Clone GIT Repository
 - Create Autonomous Transaction Processing (ATP) Database
 - Provision a new Visual Builder Cloud Service and Application

-# Log into your Trial Account and Create Infrastructure
+# Infrastructure Setup

-You will create all required infrastructure components within your Trial account.
+You will create all required infrastructure components to support this Workshop

 ## Your Trial Account